Jose-Lema/module-2-js-final-project-jose-lema/README.md

 >3 Hours
 * Did MDN research on how to properly format the separate flexboxes and styling
 * Created outer framework for the recipe selection

+## 2/28/24
+>4 Hours
+* Did MDN research on how to properly format the javascript to add localstorage
+* Created outer framework for the ingredient storage